tdiprima/halcyon-docs/docs/installing.md

 :align: center
 :class: shadow-image
 :width: 70%
-Choose the location where you want the installer to put Halcyon and it's associated files and then click next.
+Choose the location where you want the installer to put Halcyon and its associated files and then click next.
 :::

 :::{figure} images/install4.png